thibaultduponchelle/security.metacpan.org/docs/cpan-starjacking.md

 ```

 ## Conclusion
-CPAN is not vulnerable to StarJacking, because VCS stars are not helping the popularity of a module in (Meta)CPAN.
+CPAN is not vulnerable to StarJacking, because VCS stars are not helping the popularity of a module in MetaCPAN.

 Manipulating popularity via other CPAN in-house indicators is possible but not easy to implement.